-If you want to create digital learning content, you can quickly become overwhelmed by the number of creative tools on the market.
+If you want to create digital learning content, you can quickly feel overwhelmed by the number of creative tools available on the market.
 Today, we present to you 19 tools that e-learning expert Claudia Grajek recommends for creating content for online courses.
-From general design tools to image databases to video and audio file editing.
-With an infographic available for download!
+From general design tools to image databases to video and audio editing.
+With an infographic for download!

-Recommendations exchanged: Our selection of creative tools for creating learning content
+Recommendations in exchange: Our selection of creative tools for creating learning content

-Experienced trainers and coaches know: If you want to digitize your learning content, it’s not enough to just unpack the scanner.
-You also shouldn’t upload multi-page slides from presentations 1:1 into your online course.
-In e-learning, your participants sit alone in front of their screens and can quickly get bored if they have to click through text documents.
+Experienced trainers and coaches know: If you want to digitize your learning content, it is not enough to just unpack the scanner.
+You also shouldn’t upload long slides from presentations 1:1 into your online course.
+In e-learning, your participants sit alone in front of the screen and quickly get bored if they have to click through text documents. (👉 Create online courses step by step)

-Today, the choice often falls on a colorful mix of media, including videos, quizzes, images, audios, and – yes, occasionally text documents.
-To create such media content, there are a plethora of tools to support you.
+Today, the choice often falls on a colorful mix of media including videos, quizzes, images, audios, and – yes, sometimes text documents as well.
+To create such media content, a multitude of tools supports you.
 For example, Canva, Filmora, various PDF converters, and many more.
-You likely have a few tool providers in mind as well.
-However, it feels like new creative tools are emerging daily, some with exorbitant prices or hidden subscription traps.
-The server location and GDPR compliance are also important criteria for many customers.
+You might also immediately think of a few tool providers.
+However, it feels like new creative tools are emerging daily, some of which have exorbitant prices or hidden subscription traps.
+The server location or GDPR compliance is also an important criterion for many customers.

 Tools for creating digital learning content